 The inability of same-sex couples whose marriages are recognized under state but not federal law to benefit from the unlimited marital deduction is at the heart of United States v.
 Windsor, the first challenge to DOMA to reach the United States Supreme Court.
 The case was filed by Edith Windsor, who was married to Thea Spyer in Canada in 2007.
 The couple's marriage was recognized in their home state of New York.
-When Spyer died in 2009, she left Windsor certain properties which resulted in a federal estate tax assessment of over \$350,000.
-Windsor challenged the assessment based in part on DOMA being unconstitutional.
-The U.S. District Court for the Southern District of New York determined that assessment to be invalid.
-On October 18, 2012 the U.S. Court of Appeals for the Second Circuit upheld the lower court.
+When Spyer died in 2009, she left Windsor certain properties which resulted in a federal estate tax assessment of more than \$350,000.

-The Second Circuit Court of Appeals held that government discrimination against lesbians and gay men is now assumed to be unconstitutional and that DOMA's defenders could not offer any good reason for treating married same-sex couples differently from all other married couples.
+The U.S. Court of Appeals for the Second Circuit upheld the lower court decision that government discrimination against lesbians and gay men is now assumed to be unconstitutional and that DOMA's defenders could not offer any good reason for treating married same-sex couples differently from all other married couples.
 This is the first federal appeals court decision to decide that government discrimination against gay people gets a more exacting level of judicial review, called "heightened scrutiny."

-The Supreme Court is scheduled to hear oral arguments in United States v.
-Windsor on March 27 of this year.
+The Supreme Court heard oral arguments in United States v.
+Windsor on March 27.
 The outcome of that case has the potential to greatly change the way that same-sex couples are treated for federal tax purposes.